How to Install a Floor Drain in The Laundry Room (Helpful Tips)

 Drains must also be connected to existing vent stacks in order to meet plumbing codes.
 Connect the vent stack using a sanitary tee.
 To operate this fixture, the top of the tee must be visible above the rim of the floor.

-6. Install the Pipe to the 5812LR 3 H x H x H Combination Long Radius Tee-Wye ABS
+6. Install the Pipe to the 5812LR 3 H x H x H Combination Long Radius Tee-Wye ABSPin

 In order to maintain the required drainage slope, the drain line must slope at least 1/4 inch per horizontal foot.
 To connect the P-trap and the ABS elbow, cut the 1/2-inch ABS pipe in half.
 Remember to include the inside of the coupling hubs when measuring.